Amin-MAG/My-Notes/Embedded-Systems.md

 It calculates the difference between real and fluid execution.

 $$
-Lag = FluidExecuation - RealTimeExecuation
+Lag = FluidExecution - RealTimeExecution
 $$

-The actual fomula is
+The actual formula is

 $$
 lag(T_i, t) = \omega_it - \Sigma S(T_i, u)